kylielanglois/16S_genera_potential_function_inventory/README.md

 &nbsp;&nbsp;&nbsp;   Graf, D. R., et al. (2014).
 "Intergenomic comparisons highlight modularity of the denitrification pathway and underpin the importance of community structure for N2O emissions."
 PloS one 9(12): e114118.
 &nbsp;&nbsp;&nbsp;   Jones, C. M., et al. (2008).
 "Phylogenetic analysis of nitrite, nitric oxide, and nitrous oxide respiratory enzymes reveal a complex evolutionary history for denitrification."
 Molecular Biology and Evolution 25(9): 1955-1966.

+* 16S_function_inventory_010819.enlx is a compressed EndNote library of all reference up to that date including the 3 listed above